Patricia17991/Evento-Rocketseat/README.md

 # Evento-Rocketseat
-Evento Do Zero a Primeira Vaga, oferecido pela Rocketseat
+Do Zero a Primeira Vaga